aspirehealth/redux-routable/packages/redux-routable-react/README.md

 ### Using the `<Link>` Component

-The `<Link>` component can be used to navigate around your application in response to user clicks:
+The `<Link>` component can be used to render links that navigate around your application by route instead of by URL:

 ```javascript
 const App = () => (